Zabukh: History

 Several Armenian authors identify Zabukh with the village of Shabaki or Shapoki mentioned by the medieval Armenian historian Stephen Orbelian, although this is not universally accepted.
 In 1898 the German archaeologist Emil Rösler studied an archaeological site in the vicinity of the village, which he concluded was as old Armenian cemetery.
 In the late 19th century, the village was inhabited by Turkic-speaking Kurds.

 First Nagorno-Karabakh War

 When the village was seized by Armenian forces in 1992 during the First Nagorno-Karabakh War, its Azerbaijani population fled.
 The village was looted and burnt by Armenian forces.
 Among the looters, there also were civilians from Stepanakert, which had been shelled by the Azerbaijanis for eight months and had been without light and water for several weeks.
-A Canadian journalist who visited the village a few months later noted that the village was "entirely abandoned", and all that remained were "two dozen charred, roofless houses".
+A Canadian journalist who visited the village a year later noted that the village was "entirely abandoned", and all that remained were "two dozen charred, roofless houses".

 While under Armenian control, the village was administered as part of the Kashatagh Province of the Republic of Artsakh.
 The Artsakh administration renovated the village, and it was settled mostly by Armenians from Armenia and some from Armenian communities in Lebanon and Syria.
 In September 2016, the settlement was officially re-inaugurated as Ariavan (Արիավան).